Our mission

 So where are the solutions that meet this moment?

 Enter oyster.
 Our team has crafted not just the product experience and its underlying technology, but the mission, community, and movement.
-We've run surveys, led focus groups, and gathered stories — the appetite for oyster is there.
+We've run focus groups, conducted over 100 user interviews, and gathered stories — the appetite for oyster is there.
 Our platform reflects the current work and cultural landscape and where it's headed.

 • Humans aren't one-dimensional.